Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 step seven

 Grill.
+Drizzle burgers with a little olive oil.
 Cook burgers on an indoor grill pan or an outdoor grill over medium heat for about 6 minutes a side or until cooked through and firm.
+If you are unsure, insert an instant-read meat thermometer in the burger, when it reaches 160°F, they are done.
 Meanwhile, toast the hamburger buns.

 Two ground pork burgers cooking in a grill pan.